Director of Wind Ensemble, Wind Symphony, and Athletic Bands

-He holds a Bachelor of Science in music education from Missouri State University, where he was active in both vocal and instrumental music.
-From 1999 to 2005 Bough served as the assistant director of bands and professor of tuba and euphonium at Southern Illinois University in Carbondale, Illinois, and from 1992-1999 as the band director at Westwood High School in Mesa, Arizona.
-Since 2017, he has served as the founding conductor and music director of the Fox Valley Brass Band in Aurora, Illinois.
+Thomas Bough joined the faculty of Northern Illinois University in the fall of 2005 as the director of athletic bands.
+He also conducts the Wind Ensemble and the Wind Symphony and teaches graduate conducting and instrumental arranging.
+Bough holds M.M. and D.M.A. degrees in tuba performance from Arizona State University, where he was a student of Sam Pilafian and Dan Perantoni.
+He holds the degree Bachelor of Science in music education from Missouri State University, where he was active in both vocal and instrumental music.
+From 1999 - 2005 Bough served as the assistant director of bands and professor of tuba and euphonium at Southern Illinois University in Carbondale, Illinois, and from 1992-1999 as the band director at Westwood High School in Mesa, Arizona.
+He served as the founding conductor and music director of the Fox Valley Brass Band in Aurora, Illinois from 2017 - 2021.

 Bough is an active conductor, arranger, composer, clinician and adjudicator for concert band, marching band and brass band, with dozens of appearances per year to his credit across the United States.
 His music is published by Alfred Publications, Cimarron Music and GPG Publications.
-He has served as a frequent masterclass clinician and/or conductor for the Music For All Summer Symposium and the Music For All National Concert Band Festival for over 15 years.
-He has presented master classes at the Eastman School of Music, the Crane School of Music, Arizona State University, the University of Michigan, the University of Toledo and UNC-Greensboro, among many others.
+He has served as a frequent masterclass clinician and/or conductor for the Music For All Summer Symposium and the Music For All National Concert Band Festival for over fifteen years.
+He has presented masterclasses at the Eastman School of Music, the Crane School of Music, Arizona State University, the University of Michigan, the University of Toledo, and UNC-Greensboro, among many others.
+Bough has presented four times at the Midwest Clinic and twice at the U.S. Army Band Tuba-Euphonium Conference, as well as the International Society for Music Education Conference in Beijing, China, and Helsinki, Finland, four NAFME multi-state regional conventions, the International Horn Society Conference, the International Women's Brass Conference, and the Midwest Regional Tuba Euphonium Conference.
+In addition, he has presented at Music Educators Association State Conventions in Illinois, Arizona, Texas, Iowa, Tennessee, Alaska, Missouri, Kentucky, Ohio, Colorado, Nebraska, Arkansas, North Carolina, Indiana, New York, New Jersey, New Mexico, New York, South Carolina, Alabama, Georgia, Washington, Florida and the Texas Bandmasters Association.

-Learn more about his work on his website.
+Learn more about his work.

 D.M.A., Arizona State University